microsoftgraph/msgraph-sample-deltaquery/README.md

 1. In Solution Explorer, select and edit the **App.config** in the ConsoleApplication project.

 	a.
-For the `AppPrincipalId` key, replace `To be filled in` with the application ID of your registered Azure application.
+For the `ClientId` key, replace `To be filled in` with the application ID of your registered Azure application.

 <a name="contributing"></a>
 ## Contributing ##